 The Trust's interest-rate risk primarily arises from borrowings.
 Borrowings issued at variable rates expose the Trust to cash flow interest rate risk.
 Borrowings issued at fixed rates will expose the Trust to fair value interest rate risk.
 The Trust's policy is to effectively maintain hedging arrangements of its borrowings where it is considered appropriate and cost effective to do so.
-For details of the Trust's interest rate cap contract in place refer to note 7.
+During the current year, the Trust entered into an interest rate collar.
+For further details refer to note 9.